Good mathematics is not about how many answers you know…It is how you behave when you don’t know. ~ Author unknown

 At St Francis, we believe that Mathematics is a fundamental life skill, as well as a subject rich in creativity and logic.
 It is an essential part of a balanced curriculum and should be accessible and appropriately challenging for all learners.
 All pupils should become fluent in the fundamentals of Mathematics and should be able to apply their knowledge, understanding and reasoning skills to a variety of problems to help them in their daily lives.
 We want children to be able to develop rich and meaningful connections between different strands of Mathematics, as well as to see the significance of mathematical application in other subjects, such as Science, Computing and Design Technology and to appreciate the development of mathematical thinking over time.
 For all pupils, we aim to deliver high-quality Mathematics teaching which lays a strong foundation for children’s future financial literacy and employment, and inspires an appreciation of the beauty of Mathematics as a discipline.

 At the start of each lesson, children begin with a Flashback (retrieval practice) of prior learning to ensure children know and remember more.
-At St Francis, we adopt a CPA (contcrete - pictorial - abstract) approach with teachers carefully select representations of mathematics to expose mathematical structure.
+At St Francis, we adopt a CPA (concrete - pictorial - abstract) approach with teachers carefully selecting representations of mathematics to expose mathematical structure.
 The intention is to support pupils in ‘seeing’ the mathematics, rather than using the representation as a tool to ‘do’ the mathematics, supporting them to achieve a deep understanding of mathematical structures and connections.
 Children in most lessons complete independent questions in the form of stickers.
 In addition, due to the interconnected nature of Mathematics, we also provide opportunity for the practical application of Maths, across the curriculum.

 At St Francis mathematical thinking is central to learning with a particular focus on precise language.
 This enables children to be more confident in communicating their ideas about patterns and relationships, connections, conjecturing, reasoning, and generalising.
 Every lesson uses stem sentences to develop children’s language and reasoning contributions.